Program overview :

 Nursing Home Without Walls (New Brunswick)

-The Nursing Home Without Walls program leverages nursing home resources to support older adults living in the community.
-It enables older adults to live at home longer and reduces avoidable emergency department visits.
-It aims to:
+The Nursing Home Without Walls program optimizes nursing home resources to support older adults living in the community.
+It works to prolong home residency, minimize unnecessary emergency department visits and aims to combat social isolation, enhance health-related knowledge and empower local communities to meet the evolving needs of an aging population in New Brunswick.

 Read the summary